If the Jurassic Coast’s globally-significant geology is what drew you to Dorset, Kimmeridge Bay is the place to visit.

 These paleontologically-important cliffs are rich in fossils, ammonites and dinosaur bones.

-(Note that fossil-hunting and the use of hammers is not permitted at Kimmeridge Bay.)
+Note, however, that fossil-hunting and the use of hammers is not permitted at Kimmeridge Bay.

 Fossil museum

-Combine your trip with a visit to the nearby museum and education centre – The Etches Collection in Kimmeridge village.
+Combine your trip with a visit to the village’s museum and education centre – The Etches Collection.

-Learn all about the fossils and geology of the area, and just how important Kimmeridge Bay is to the story of the Jurassic Coast.
+Learn all about the geology and fossils found in the area, and just how important Kimmeridge Bay is to the story of the Jurassic Coast.

 Curated by resident expert fossil-hunter Dr Steve Etches, the small but perfectly formed museum features interactive exhibits, video guides and the chance to look around Dr Etches’ lab.